taneltorn/CoverHunterFolkERA/README.md

 CoverHunter only shared an evaluation example for the case when query and reference data are identical(!).
 But there is an optional 4th parameter for `query_in_ref_path` that would be relevant if query and reference are not identical.
 See the "query_in_ref" heading below under "Input and Output Files."

 See the "Training checkpoint output" section below for a description of the embeddings saved by the `eval_for_map_with_feat()` function called in this script.
+They are saved in a new subfolder of the `pretrained_model` folder named `embed_NN_tmp` where NN is the highest-numbered epoch subfolder in the `pretrained_model` folder.

 ## Coarse-to-Fine Alignment Training